-There is no Landcare Research S-map soil data available for this site, however there is Fundamental Soil Layer information, pre-dating S-Map, which describes the soil around the property as having slow permeability densipan podzol4, weakly developed sandy recent soils5, brown soils6 which occur in places where summer drought is uncommon, and Mesic organic soils7 which is moderate decomposed peat.
+There is no Landcare Research S-map soil data available for this site, however there is Fundamental Soil Layer information, pre-dating S-Map, which describes the soil around the property as typic sandy brown soils4 occurring in areas without regular summer drought periods, nor winter waterlogging; and acidic medic organic soils5, occurring in wetlands or under acidic forest leaf litter.
 These soils display the following properties:

-- Physical properties Densipan podzol are commonly cemented or compacted B horizons which relates to the slow permeability of the soil and its limited root depth, there is extreme limitations for arable use.
-Sandy recent soils occur on young land surfaces generally having deep rooting and high plant available water capacity.
-Brown soils are relatively stable topsoils with a well-developed structure.
-Mesic organic soils occur in areas of wetlands or under forests which produce acidic litter, with low bulk density, bearing strength and thermal conductivity but high total available water capacity. - Chemical properties Densipan podzol are highly acidic which secondary clays and minerals strongly differentiate with depth.
-Densipan podzol have generally low natural fertility while sandy recent soils have high natural saturation with high base saturation.
-Brown soils have low to moderate base saturation.
-Part of Mesic organic soils have mineral material but is dominated by organic matter. - Biological properties Densipan podzol have generally low biological activity while sandy recent soils have a continuous cover of vascular plants.
-Brown soils are associated with high biological activity (earthworms are prominent).
-Organic soils have restricted biological activity of organisms due to the anaerobic conditions, leading to a slow decomposition rate.
+- Physical properties Brown soils are relatively stable topsoils with a well-developed structure.
+Mesic organic soils occur in areas of wetlands or under forests which produce acidic litter, with low bulk density, bearing strength and thermal conductivity but high total available water capacity. - Chemical properties Brown soils have low to moderate base saturation.
+Part of Mesic organic soils have mineral material but is dominated by organic matter. - Biological properties Brown soils are associated with high biological activity (earthworms are prominent).
+Organic soils have restricted biological activity of organisms due to the anaerobic conditions, leading to a slow decomposition rate..